 As mentioned above, the virtual reality presentation immerses you in the life of various Habsburgs, while a palace tour immerses you in the location itself (with insight into the lives of Elisabeth and Franz Joseph given you pass through their former living quarters)

 As such, you might want to do both or the one that best meets your own interests, of course.

-- The Sisi museum: a tour through the life of Empress Elisabeth, including the former imperial apartments in the central Hofburg complex
+- The Sisi museum: a tour through the life of Empress Elisabeth, including the former imperial apartments in the central Hofburg complex and the silver collection

 - The Wagenburg carriage museum: just a short walk from the palace and still inside the Schönbrunn park.
 It features a permanent Empress Elisabeth exhibition

 - The Schatzkammer imperial treasury: Habsburg history measured out in crowns, jewels and the regalia of rule